 Appeals

-15. Candidates found guilty of Minor Offences shall have the right of appeal against the decision of the relevant Head of Department.
-Appeals should be submitted in writing to the Secretary of the Academic Misconduct Appeals Committee (see paragraph 30 below) within 10 working days of the candidate receiving notification of the decision of the relevant Head of Department, and should set out the grounds for, and nature of the appeal together with any evidence.
+15. Candidates found guilty of Minor Offences shall have the right of appeal against the decision of the relevant Head of Department/Associate Dean (Teaching).
+Appeals should be submitted in writing to the Secretary of the Academic Misconduct Appeals Committee (see paragraph 30 below) within 10 working days of the candidate receiving notification of the decision of the relevant Head of Department/Associate Dean (Teaching), and should set out the grounds for, and nature of the appeal together with any evidence.
 Possible grounds for appeal include:

-that there were serious circumstances affecting the candidate of which the relevant Head of Department was not made aware when the decision was taken.
+that there were serious circumstances affecting the candidate of which the relevant Head of Department/Associate Dean (Teaching) was not made aware when the decision was taken.

 that there were procedural irregularities in the conduct of the investigation.